dwyl/home/README.md

 [PowerPoint](https://www.amazon.com/Real-Leaders-Dont-Do-Powerpoint/dp/0749942606)
 Pitch Deck. 💡<br />
 If you read the `README.md`
-and are curious to know more
+and are curious to know more,
 check the
 [/issues](https://github.com/dwyl/home/issues) 👀